Each Inch An Image For Doctor Star's Tomorrow

-Vince Brusio: The sneak peek pages shown in the January PREVIEWS reveal very intricate costume designs.
-The line work we see for this book is incredible and is reminiscent of the intricate linework of Bernie Wrightson’s Frankenstein adaptation.
+Vince Brusio: The first pages shown for the book were very intricate costume designs.
+The line work is incredible, and is reminiscent of the intricate linework of Bernie Wrightson’s Frankenstein adaptation.
 Did his work have any influence on the illustrations you did for this book?

 Max Fiumara: Since early in my career, Wrightson’s Frankenstein is a book I've looked at frequently.
 I love his art and Frankenstein, in particular.
 I’m not sure if I’ve consciously taken that work as inspiration for Doctor Star, but unconsciously I most certainly have.
 The extra details filling the page, the sense of heaviness and movement on the pages is inspired by Wrightson's art.
 But now that you mentioned it, Doc Star building and working on his weapons has a clear resemblance to Frankenstein creating his monster.